 Some of the services within it are for all children, such as health visiting.
-Some parts of the 6-19 service are targeted to those most in need, such as vulnerable families and children and young people with emotional health and drug and alcohol problems.
+Some parts of the Healthy Child Service are targeted to those most in need, such as vulnerable families and children and young people with emotional health and drug and alcohol problems.

-Healthy Child Service for children 0-6 years old
+Healthy Child Service for children 0 to 6 years old

 Anyone who is expecting a child or has a child up to the age of 6 will have a named Health Visitor.